 I had a dream many years ago.
 I was looking up a south face, sloping hillside.
 I stopped to take it in.
 When I turned 180 degrees, I saw the sun beginning to set over cascading hills and mountains with a river at its base.

 And now I was literally standing on the land of my dream.
-I was filled with Intense delight, excitement, shock, and gratefulness.
+I was filled with Intense delight, excitement, and gratefulness.
 Part of me was doubting that this was all real.
 It was for sale, and I had the cash.
 Less than an hour later, I was sitting in the real estate office making an offer with official people writing up official things.
 I had a moment to reflect.
 My dream had come true.
-I knew this land was my home.
+I knew this land was to be my home.
 And then I flashed back to where this cycle had started.
 I knew I wouldn’t be here unless I had found what I thought was “The Dream Job.”

 I was sitting in a principal’s badly lit office at a school for at-risk teens.
 He smiled, looked me in the eye, and told me I was hired.
 He added, “I want you to teach your passion.”
 It was the ‘90s.

 The school had a reputation for attracting failures and dropouts.
 What most people missed was what mattered most to me.
 This school treated the students with respect.
 Everyone was valued for themselves.
 Being yourself, what made you feel comfortable in your skin, was actually celebrated.
 We taught students and ourselves to express feelings and to take responsibility for their actions.
-Although this isn’t rocket science, having an entire staff acting in unison around these values is not normal–especially when the population were considered by many as academic discards.
+Although this isn’t rocket science, having an entire staff acting in unison around these values is abnormal–especially when the population were considered by many as academic discards.

 Walking out of that office, I realized that I could create any curriculum as long as it could be tied to English.
 In essence, I’d been given the teacher’s version of the Holy Grail.
 I had the opportunity to provide reading, writing, and communication skills for those in need while individualizing the curriculum to spark their joy of learning–long ago abandoned.